What Kind of Gas Does a Generator Use? 5 Fuel Types

 • This flexibility ensures a backup power source even if one type of fuel is unavailable.

-See also How Long Can You Run a Generator?
-Portable vs Standby
+See also Find Out How Long Can You Run a Portable Generator Continuously

 Understanding the fuel options for generators enables users to choose the most suitable type based on availability, convenience, and specific needs.